cabforum/netsec/docs/NSR.md

 ##### 1.1.1.1

-Network segmentation MUST be designed and implemented using appropriate and applicable Network Equipment, such as:
+Network segmentation MUST be designed and implemented using appropriate and applicable Network Equipment hardware, such as:
    * firewalls
-   * network access controls
+   * network switches
+   * physically separate networks

+Network segmentation MAY leverage software, such as:
    * virtual LANs (VLANs) and VLAN access control lists
-   * physically separate networks
    * software-defined networking
    * virtual private networks (VPNs)